Department of Curriculum and Instruction

 EEC 412.
 Math in Early Childhood and Elementary Education.
 3 Hours.

 Materials and methods.
 Scope, sequence, and content of mathematics program.
 Computational skills and problem solving.
-Field experiences required.
+Extensive field experience required.
+Admission to TEP required.

 Prerequisites: EEC 406 [Min Grade: C] and EDR 440 [Min Grade: C] and EEC 402 [Min Grade: C]